By Andrew Westcott

 The table below shows suitable resistances at various voltages to give around 20mA of operating current.
 The telephone's circuitry normally drops between 5 & 6 volts when in use, so this has been allowed for in the calculations.

-The speech signal produced by the microphone needs be isolated from the low impedance of the power supply, but the current limiting resistor alone provides good isolation.
+The speech signal produced by the microphone needs be isolated from the low impedance of the power supply, but the current limiting resistor alone seems to provide good isolation.
 Placing a choke in series with the current limiting resistor does improve audio transfer slightly and may help reduce hum on the line, but it probably isn't worth the bother unless you happen to have one kicking about.

 If you wish to experiment though, the choke can be almost any wound component as long as it has sufficient inductance to block the AC signals: I've calculated that a 1H choke or bigger will provide excellent audio frequency blocking.

-The choke could be the coil of a mains voltage AC relay or even the primary winding of a transformer, but be sure to include its DC resistance as part of the total series resistance if it is significant; I used a 1H choke from an old television for my tests, which had a DC resistance of just 12 ohms which is low enough to ignore.
+The choke could be the coil of a mains voltage AC relay or even the primary winding of a transformer, but be sure to include its DC resistance as part of the total series resistance if it is significant; I used a 1H choke I had kicking about for my tests, which had a DC resistance of just 12 ohms which is low enough to ignore.

 3. This system only requires two wires to be connected, the positive wire going to terminal T8 or T9, which are both linked anyway, and the negative wire goes to either T16, T17, T18 or T19, which again are all linked.
 Any unused wires can be fixed to any of the unused terminals (T11 to T15) to keep them from flapping around and causing trouble.